-To assist you in your decision-making, it may be beneficial to seek out a professional in the field you are considering and ask them to do an interview.
+To assist you in your decision-making, it may be beneficial to seek out a professional in the field you are considering and ask them to do an informational interview.
 How did they decide to go to graduate school?
 How did they select a program?
 What was it like?
-Consider searching for an alum who has taken a similar path through the Messiah College Professional Network on LinkedIn.
-Also, make an appointment with a Career Coach in the Career Center to discuss your questions and formulate an action plan.
+Consider searching for an alum who has taken a similar path through the Messiah University Professional Network on LinkedIn.
+You can also search the career/grad school resources by major to see what graduate programs alumni from your major have attended.
+Also, make an appointment with a Career Coach in the Career and Professional Development Center to discuss your questions and formulate an action plan.